Collegiate secret societies in North America: Washington University in St. Louis

 Three known secret societies operate at Washington University in St. Louis: ThurtenE, Lock & Chain, and Chimes.
 Instead of "secret societies", they are called Honoraries because of the public nature of their members and their purposes within the community.

 ThurtenE was formed in 1904 as a secret society of junior men chosen for their leadership, character, and participation in campus activities.
 Not much is known about the founding of the group or its selection process from the early years other than the fact that only the members themselves knew who belonged to ThurtenE and membership varied from 4 to 14, before finally settling on a consistent 13.
 Members made themselves known at the end of their senior year during graduation by wearing a small skull pin and having the number “13” listed next to their names in Washington University's yearbook "The Hatchet".
-In recent years, the 13 new members are revealed when pieces of paper listing the names and the honorary's symbol are posted around campus.
+In recent years, the 13 new members are revealed when pieces of paper listing the names and the honorary symbol are posted around campus.
 ThurtenE found its purpose in 1935 when it was approached by the Chancellor to rescue the floundering student circus from the senior honorary, which had merged with another group.
 Since 1935, ThurtenE has held the Thurtene Carnival, which is the largest and oldest student-run Carnival in the nation.
 The society has been co-ed since 1991.

 Lock & Chain was created in 1904 by six sophomore men.
 Since then, the honorary has expanded to 15 members from different backgrounds.
 Students are chosen during the spring from the freshman class based on academic merit, extracurricular involvement, leadership capabilities and roles, and personal qualities through an application and interview process.
-New members can be seen spotted around campus wearing chains across their chests.
+New members can be seen around campus wearing chains across their chests.
 Lock & Chain sponsors various events throughout the year and does community engagement and philanthropic programming.

 Chapter of Chimes Junior Honorary, founded in 1948 as a women's group, is a group of juniors who share values of scholarship, leadership, and service.
 Each class works together for one year on programming for Wash U's campus, the internal Chapter, and the chosen partner philanthropy, with the freedom to follow their path for the year.
 Each member has a name assigned to them that represents an aspect of what they bring to the Honorary (such as intrepidity or flair).
 Their main campus program is Chimes Week, which explores a particular theme.
 Like ThurtenE, Chimes has been co-ed since 1991.